STMicroelectronics/st-mems-ispu/tutorials/st_edge_ai_keras/README.md

 - [ST Edge AI Core](https://www.st.com/en/development-tools/stedgeai-core.html): tool to easily convert pretrained AI models for integration into ST products, which must be added to the system PATH (for detailed steps refer to the "Setting environment" article of the documentation available within the ST Edge AI Core installation folder).
 - [GNU Make](https://www.gnu.org/software/make): command line build tool, which must be added to the system PATH.
 - [MEMS Studio](https://www.st.com/en/development-tools/MEMS-Studio.html): desktop software solution to develop and test solutions for MEMS sensors.
-- [X-CUBE-ISPU](https://www.st.com/en/embedded-software/x-cube-ispu.html): expansion package for ISPU development containing documentation, examples, and STM32 firmware for enabling communication with MEMS Studio.
+- [X-CUBE-MEMS1](https://www.st.com/en/embedded-software/x-cube-mems1.html): STM32Cube expansion package containing firmware for enabling communication with MEMS Studio.
 - [Python](https://www.python.org): Python programming language interpreter, necessary to create and train the neural network model (required Python packages are listed in `requirements.txt`).
 A version of Python ≤ 3.11 is required.
 - [Jupyter Notebook](https://jupyter.org/install): interactive computing platform accessible from the web browser to run Python code.